bodo-ai/PyDough/documentation/dsl.md

 )
 ```

 **Bad Example #5**: Count how many people live in each state.
-Invalid because `current_address.state` is not allowed to be used as a partition term (it must be placed in a CALC so it is accessible as a named reference).
+Invalid because `current_address.state` is not allowed to be used as a partition term (it must be placed in a `CALCULATE` so it is accessible as a named reference).

 ```py
 %%pydough